-UPDATE 1-Curacao resumes search for refinery operator after bidder withdraws
+UPDATE 2-Curacao resumes refinery operator search after top bidder withdraws

 Feb 5 (Reuters) - The government of Curacao is resuming talks with two candidates to operate the nation’s 335,000-barrel-per-day Isla refinery after its preferred bidder withdrew from consideration, the refinery said in a statement on Tuesday.

-The government-owned refinery, which has operated under a contract with Venezuelan state-run oil firm PDVSA that lasts through December, began a search for a PDVSA replacement last year after a dispute between the Venezuelan firm and U.S. oil producer ConocoPhillips kept the plant idled.
+The government-owned refinery has operated under a contract with Venezuelan state-run oil firm PDVSA that lasts through December, but it began a search for a replacement last year after a dispute between PDVSA and U.S. oil producer ConocoPhillips kept the plant idled.

-Selection of a new operator has been delayed by an ongoing investigation into corruption allegations relating to the evaluation process.
+Selection of a new operator has been delayed by an ongoing investigation into corruption allegations related to the evaluation process.
 In its statement, the refinery said that delay and a review of other opportunities led its preferred bidder to withdraw.

+“The team in charge of the process is already working together with international experts to quickly take the necessary steps,” the Refineria di Korsou, as it is known formally, said in its statement.

 Curacao did not identify the preferred bidder in its statement, but local media said it was Motiva Enterprises , the U.S.-based arm of Saudi Aramco.

 Officials at Motiva could not be immediately reached for comment.

-(Reporting by Sailu Urribarri; writing by Gary McWilliams; Editing by Bernadette Baum)
+Motiva last year said it was “actively exploring a number of opportunities and locations” to boost its North American refining capacity to as much as 1.5 million bpd.
+Its plant in Port Arthur, Texas, is the largest U.S. refinery by capacity, processing 603,000 barrels of oil per day.

+A memorandum of understanding with PDVSA’s replacement was expected to be signed and disclosed in the middle of January, a refinery executive had said late last year.